BobNZ/PDF-Title-Imager/README.md

 # PDF Title Imager
   Due you have a large (or small) collection of PDFs and would like to see the title page of all the PDFs without having to open them one by one?
-DF Title Imager creates a JPG file of the title page of all your PDFs allowing you to view the title page of all your PDFs using the icon view in Windows Explorer `CTRL + ALT + 1`  (or your preferred file system viewer).
+DF Title Imager creates a JPG file of the title page of all your PDFs allowing you to view the title page of all your PDFs using, for exmaple,  the icon view in Windows Explorer `CTRL + ALT + 1` or `ALT-V` and select our preferred icon view

 ### INSTALLATION INSTRUCTIONS